How To Factor The Common Factor Out Of Each Expression

 Example 5: Factoring with a Negative GCF

 The GCF is -3.
-Factoring it out: -3(x² - 2x + 3).
+Think about it: factoring it out: -3(x² - 2x + 3).
 Notice how the signs inside the parentheses have changed.

 Factoring Out Common Factors: A Deeper Look